intershop/intershop-pwa/docs/concepts/state-management.md

 The files handling NgRx store should then be contained in the folder `foobar`.
 Each substate should aggregate its store components in separate subfolders correspondingly named `foo` and `bar`:

 - _foo.actions.ts_: This file contains all action creators for the `foo` state.
-Additionally, a bundle type aggregating all action creators and an enum type with all action types is contained here.

 - _foo.effects.ts_: This file defines an effect class with all its containing effect implementations for the `FooState`.